TheWeaVer/lia/archive/vectordb/introduce-vector-db(eng).md

 ## Why is vector search important in a search system?

-- To Provide similarity search, especially among Advanced Search Features
+- To Provide similarity search, especially among advanced search features

 ## Why is similarity search important?